goharbor/harbor/docs/installation_guide_ova.md

  ![ova](img/ova/ova03.png)

-5. Spefify a name and a location for the virtual appliance.
+5. Specify a name and a location for the virtual appliance.

  ![ova](img/ova/ova04.png)